GiovanniCodes/fb-cp-wk9/README.md

 # fb-cp-wk9

+*SUMMARY*

+i.
+Honeypot(s) deployed:
+* Dionea
+* Dionea with HTTP
+* Glastopf

+Attempted:
+* p0f
+* ElasticHoney

+ii.
+Issues encountered
+* p0f and Elastic Honey did not install due to OS mismatch (seems to need RedHat)
+* Otherwise, smooth deployments with GCP and MHN

+iii.
+A summary of the data collected: number of attacks, number of malware samples, etc.
+* mhn-honeypot-1 (Dionea)
+  * Attacks: 1760
+  * Duration live: 8 hours
+  * Protocols: pcap, SipSession, smbd, epmapper
+* mhn-honeypot-2 (Dionea with HTTP)
+  * Attacks: 847
+  * Duration live: 8 hours
+  * Protocols: SipSession, smbd, pcap, SipCall
+* mhn-honeypot-4 (Glastopf)
+  * Attacks: 0
+  * Duration live: under 1 hour
+  * Protocols: none during minimal live duration

+iv.
+Any unresolved questions raised by the data collected
+* Duration live is a factor necessary to collect increased amount of data
+* Deployments may be OS-specific

+v.
+JSON export of the data you collected in the repo
+* See `session.json` for export as of 4/6/18 21:32 PCT

+---
+*DETAILED NOTES*
 Week 9 Project: Honeypot
 Due: Friday, April 6th at 11:59pm
 Summary: Setup a honeypot and intercept some attempted attacks in the wild.